-10 Ways to Heal from Adrenal Fatigue
+10 Ways to Heal from Adrenal Insufficiency

-The term adrenal fatigue is used to refer to a range of non-specific symptoms that include tiredness, body aches, nervousness, digestive problems, sleep issues, and even eating disorders.
+The term adrenal insufficiency or adrenal fatigue is used to refer to a range of non-specific symptoms that include tiredness, body aches, nervousness, digestive problems, sleep issues, and even eating disorders.
 It usually afflicts individuals who have the tendency to push themselves to the limit in everything that they do.
 In most cases, these people overwork, overtrain, and overthink – they’re also the biggest critics of their own lives, constantly striving for perfection and success or prioritising everyone else instead of themselves.

 What causes adrenal fatigue?